balintradics/Dracula/README.md

 # Dracula
 DRACULA: Decay, Recombination And Collisions compUtation for Low-temperature Antihydrogen

-Results published in Phys.
+If you use the code please cite: Phys.
 Rev. A 90, 032704 (2014), B. Radics, D.J.
 Murtagh, Y. Yamazaki and F. Robicheaux DOI:https://doi.org/10.1103/PhysRevA.90.032704

 Requirements: sqlite3 (tested 3.20.1) and Gnu Scientific Library (tested 1.16)